SickProdigy/minecraft-server/Creating-Residences.md

   * > Future Image here

 * And you are done!
 You have your home protected from griefers and you can be safe in this area.

 > Selection has additional variables which can help out to fine tune selections to your liking, here's a couple helpful links
   * [Residence Creation Commands](/Commands.md#creation-commands)

+This guide may have all the info you need, so please continue until the end!

 ## Auto Residence Creation
 > Automatic creation has a couple of variations by itself.
 So let’s look at the first one.